any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 ### Line-positioning shorthands

-The longhand values used above can be compressed onto one line for columns with the {{cssxref("grid-column")}} shorthand, and one line for rows with the {{cssxref("grid-row")}} shorthand.
+The longhand values used above can be compressed onto one line for columns with the `grid-column` shorthand, and one line for rows with the `grid-row` shorthand.
 The following example would give the same positioning as in the previous code, but with far less CSS.
 The value before the forward slash character (`/`) is the start line, the value after the end line.

 You can omit the end value if the area only spans one track.